+Rainwater fittings

-Rainwater fittings Repair category 1 Notes No significant disrepair was noted to the rainwater goods.
-However, it should be noted that there is only one downpipe, this may struggle during periods of heavy rainfall.
-It will be appreciated that the inspection was carried out during dry weather conditions.
+Repair category 1

+Notes No significant disrepair was noted to the rainwater goods.
+It will however be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.